hao-cn/Study/nodejs/nodeschool/git-it/notes.md

 ## Commit
 Create a file in your new repository, add something to that file and commit those changes to Git.

+## GithubBin
+Create a GitHub account, add username to your Git config.